alihussain03/Software-Design-And-Architecture-Specialization/DesignPatterns/README.md

               subsystem without adding more functionality in itself.
 The wrapper class allows a client class to interact with the subsystem through the façade.
 A façade might be compared metaphorically to a waiter or salesperson, who hides all the extra work to be done in order to purchase a good or service
+            - The Facade pattern is useful when you need to provide a simple interface to a complex subsystem.
+For example, if you have a class that represents a computer, you might have a set of classes that represent the CPU, memory, and hard drive.
+The Facade pattern allows you to create a facade that provides a simple interface to the computer.
+The Facade pattern is also useful when you need to provide a simple interface to a complex system.
+For example, if you have a class that represents a compiler, you might have a set of classes that represent the lexer, parser, and code generator.
+The Facade pattern allows you to create a facade that provides a simple interface to the compiler.
         - **Flyweight Pattern**
         - **Proxy Pattern**
     - **Behavioural Patterns:** focus on how objects distribute work and describe how each object does a single